 Finally, we consider the distribution of the deflection angle power along the line-of-sight.
 In Fig. 7, we show the cumulative and differential variance of the deflection angle as a function of redshift.
-We see that the most important contributions to the final signal are stemming from $z \sim 1$ , i.e. about half ways between the last scattering surface and the observer, as expected.
-This also allows us to assess the relative error introduced by stopping the integration at $z \simeq$ 11, which is of the order of a few percent.
+We see that the most important contributions to the final signal stem from $z \sim 1$, i.e. about half ways between the last scattering surface and the observer, as expected.
+This also allows us to assess the relative error introduced by stopping the integration at $z \simeq 11$, which is of the order of a few percent, as mentioned above.